xbrowsersync/api/README.md

 ## Manual installation

-Whilst running in a Docker container is the recommended way to run your xBrowserSync service, you can
+Whilst running in a Docker container is the recommended way to run your xBrowserSync service, you can self-host xBrowserSync instead by performing a manual installation on your own server by installing the two dependencies listed as prerequisites and following the six easy steps below:

 ### Prerequisites